 Sarah Budriunas (25:44):

 Because that’s typically a question that gets asked is, you know, why do you want to work here?
 And, you know, for example, we get the question or we get the, we get the response frequently.
 Why do you want to work for Tesla?
-Well, electric vehicles are the future that is not wrong.
-It’s just extremely boilerplate.
-So what we’re really looking for is someone that can go into a little more depth about personally, how working for Tesla speaks to them or how Elan’s mission for how the company was founded and how it’s been enabled to still stay alive through a lot of turmoil and adversity, adversity as the underdog.
-Those are the areas that we’re typically looking for because it shows enthusiasm and passion.
-And boy, you cannot work at Tesla if you are not passionate, because everything boils down to the mission, which is to accelerate the world’s transition to sustainable energy.
+Well, electric vehicles are the future.
+That is not wrong, it’s just extremely boilerplate.
+So what we’re really looking for is someone that can go into a little more depth about personally, how working for Tesla speaks to them or how Elon’s mission or how the company was founded and how it’s been enabled to still stay alive through a lot of turmoil and adversity, adversity as the underdog.
+Those are the areas that we’re typically looking for because it shows enthusiasm and passion and boy, you cannot work at Tesla if you are not passionate, because everything boils down to the mission, which is to accelerate the world’s transition to sustainable energy.

 Vincent Phamvan (27:41):